Ante Šimundža: Managerial career

 Šimundža began his coaching career at his hometown club Železničar Maribor, where he was coaching youth selections.
 He started his senior coaching career in 2007, when he was appointed as an assistant coach of Pavel Pinni at Celje.
 In 2008, he became an assistant of Darko Milanič at Maribor.
 He was part of Maribor's sports department until 2011 when he was selected as a head coach of Mura 05.
 His season with Mura 05 was impressive and he turned the team around, changing it from a relegation contender to the eventual UEFA competitions qualifier, as the club finished third during the 2011–12 Slovenian PrvaLiga season.
 By the end of his first season as head coach, he was nominated for the best coach in the league.
 He then accepted an offer from Austrian side GAK, signing with the club in June 2012.
 However, the club went bankrupt a few months later and Šimundža returned to Mura 05 in early 2013.
 After the 2012–13 season, Mura 05 also went bankrupt, and Šimundža took over the Slovenian Second League side Aluminij in June 2013.

-In September 2013, Šimundža has been appointed as the new manager of Slovenian champions Maribor.
+In September 2013, Šimundža was appointed as the new manager of Slovenian champions Maribor.
 With Maribor, he won two national titles (2013–14 and 2014–15), and also qualified for the group stages of the 2014–15 UEFA Champions League.
 He resigned in August 2015 after losing 3–0 at home against Maribor's biggest rivals, Olimpija Ljubljana.

 In June 2017, Šimundža once again took charge at Mura.
 With the club, he won the 2019–20 edition of the Slovenian Football Cup, clinching their first major trophy in 25 years.
 The following year, Mura became the Slovenian champion for the first time after winning the 2020–21 Slovenian PrvaLiga season.
 In the last round of the season, Šimundža defeated his former club Maribor to win the title.
 After four years at the club, he left by mutual consent in December 2021.

 On 3 January 2022, Šimundža joined Bulgarian First League club Ludogorets Razgrad as their new head coach.
 He led the team to its eleventh consecutive league title in the 2021–22 season, before being sacked on 7 March 2023 following a 1–0 home defeat against Pirin Blagoevgrad.

+On 3 October 2023, Šimundža returned to Maribor after eight years and signed a contract until the end of the 2025–26 season, replacing outgoing manager Damir Krznar.

+On 24 December 2024, he was named manager of Polish club Śląsk Wrocław.
+Tasked with avoiding relegation, with the team placed last and eight points away from safety after 18 games, Šimundža signed a six-month contract.
+Despite Śląsk's form improving under Šimundža, the club finished the season in 17th place and was demoted to I liga.
+On 28 May 2025, he extended his deal with the club for another year.